1980 NCAA Division I-A football season: December

-December 6: The season ended with one final upset as No. 2 Notre Dame, whose only previous blemish was their tie against Georgia Tech, fell 20-3 to No. 17 USC.
-No. 3 Florida State, the only other highly-ranked team which hadn’t finished its schedule, defeated No. 19 Florida 17-13.
+December 6: The season ended with one final upset as No. 2 Notre Dame, whose only previous blemish was their tie against Georgia Tech, fell 20–3 to No. 17 USC.
+No. 3 Florida State, the only other highly ranked team which had not finished its schedule, defeated No. 19 Florida 17–13.
 No. 6 Michigan moved up one spot in the final regular-season poll: No. 1 Georgia, No. 2 Florida State, No. 3 Pittsburgh, No. 4 Oklahoma, and No. 5 Michigan.

 The major bowls extended their invitations in mid-November when there were still games left to be played, which led to problems for some of the top-ranked teams.
 Predicting that Notre Dame would defeat USC and finish undefeated, the Sugar Bowl organizers arranged for a meeting between the Fighting Irish and Georgia, which would have been a No. 1 vs. No. 2 showdown.
-The early invitation, combined with Notre Dame’s late-season loss, cost Florida State (the actual No. 2 team in the final poll) a chance to play in a de facto national championship game.
+The early invitation, combined with Notre Dame's late-season loss, cost Florida State (the actual No. 2 team in the final poll) a chance to play in a de facto national championship game.
 The Seminoles ended up in an Orange Bowl rematch against Oklahoma, who had defeated them in the same event the previous year.

-The other unfortunate team was Pittsburgh, which was shut out of the New Year’s Day bowls despite a No. 3 ranking and a 10-1 record (their only loss being to Florida State).
+The other unfortunate team was Pittsburgh, which was shut out of the New Year's Day bowls despite a No. 3 ranking and a 10–1 record (their only loss being to Florida State).
 The Cotton Bowl organizers invited No. 9 Alabama to face No. 6 Baylor (who earned the automatic bid as the SWC champion) before the Panthers had obtained their resume-building win over Penn State.
 Since the Rose Bowl was contracted to feature the Big Ten and Pac-10 winners, the Panthers had to settle for a Gator Bowl bid against No. 18 South Carolina and Heisman Trophy winner George Rogers.